 About the study:

 Circular Economy thinking is an economic system where waste and resource use are minimised.
 This study utilises the circular economy system by viewing organic wastes, agricultural by-products and feedstocks as valuable resources when turned into biofuel, creating new economic opportunities for our local community.
-The study is assessing the availability of biodegradable material on the peninsula as a resource to make biogas.
+The study assessed the availability of biodegradable material on the peninsula as a resource to make biogas.
 The next step will be to compare the possible pathways from feedstock to energy end use for biogas, considering their environmental, social, and economic impacts.
 The study will provide a roadmap for the deployment of anaerobic digestion systems on the peninsula.

 This study is funded by Údarás na Gaeltachta through the EU LECo project and by Gas Networks Ireland.
-It is being undertaken by XD Sustainable Energy Consulting Ltd., a team of experts in biogas systems design and engineering, advanced renewable energy systems and spatial planning.
+It was undertaken by XD Sustainable Energy Consulting Ltd., a team of experts in biogas systems design and engineering, advanced renewable energy systems and spatial planning.
 The team consists of: Xavier Dubuisson, energy engineer, Tim Clarke, bioenergy expert, Sarah Kandrot, spatial analysis expert, Donncha Ó Ceilleachair, local farmer and community champion, David Wall, UCC lecturer, and Dónal Ó Céilleachair, energy engineering student at UCC.

 Biogas – A renewable fuel for the sustainability energy transition of the Dingle Peninsula?